-Our contribution: We consider a delay preserving playout policy called Sync and a data preserving one called Async in the context of a P2P streaming system.
-These two policies lay at the extremes of the spectrum of studied playout policies.
-With Sync, the playout scheduler enforces a fixed predefined time offset between the time that a frame is presented at a receiver and the time it was captured at the sender.
+We consider a delay preserving playout policy called Sync and a data preserving one called Async in the context of a P2P streaming system.
+These two policies lay at the extremes of the spectrum of studied playout policies.2 Under Sync, the playout scheduler enforces a fixed predefined time offset between the time that a frame is presented at a receiver and the time it was captured at the encoder.
 To do so, it has to drop "late" frames that arrive after their scheduled playout time, even if they are eventually received correctly and in their entirety.
 The data preserving Async policy on the other hand, imposes an initial buffering delay and then presents frames by draining the buffer at a constant rate.
 In the event of a buffer underflow, the playout freezes and resumes again upon the reception of the next frame.
 Not dropping late frames makes the offset between encoding and decoding times variable.
 In fact, in the absence of losses in the network, the offset increases with each underflow by an amount equal to the duration of the underflow.

 We operate each one of these playout policies in a P2P streaming system with the following characteristics: (1) hierarchical structure, (2) threshold-based handoffs (change of upstream parent) based on partial or full information on the remaining network, (3) single-description coding.
-Such a setting resembles initial P2P streaming systems like the one presented in and was chosen due to the popularity of such systems, their simplicity, and most importantly, in order to protect our evaluation of playout from issues that are orthogonal to it.
+Such a setting resembles initial P2P streaming systems as the one presented in5 and was chosen due to the popularity of such systems, their simplicity, and most importantly, in order to protect our evaluation of playout from issues that are orthogonal to it.
 In a sense, our chosen setting is the most fragile one as it includes a minimum amount of redundancy.
 Certainly one can design an over-provisioned system based on a dense overlay graph with multiple reception points and elaborate coding, but this would obscure the effects of playout policy which is what we want to isolate in this work.

 We develop a simulation environment for the above policies and setting and use it to compare them across different levels of network load and heterogeneity with respect to link capacities.
-Our evaluation is based on "direct" metrics like Discontinuity and Loss (to be defined precisely later).
+Our evaluation is based on "direct" metrics such as Discontinuity, which captures the percentage of time a user spents viewing some frozen frame, and Loss, which captures the percentage of content never presented to a user (both metrics are defined precisely later).
 To explain the observed results on these metrics we introduce a new "indirect" one - called Availability - which roughly amounts to the number of available upstream parents to which a node can perform a smooth handoff at a time of poor reception quality from its current parent.
-Based on several simulation scenarios for our control variables (load, heterogeneity, information on remote nodes, number of past frames kept) we arrive at the following observations and conclusions:
+Based on several simulation scenarios for our control variables (load, heterogeneity, information on remote nodes, number of past frames kept) we arrive at the following main observations and conclusions: